 Here are a few useful steps when it comes to planning your holiday spending:

-• Step 1 – set a realistic budget and agree this with your partner or spouse.
+• Step 1 – set a realistic budget and agree on this with your partner or spouse.

 • Step 2 – plan your holiday as far in advance as possible to take advantage of exciting offers and promotions.